Daniel-KM/Omeka-S-module-Statistics/README.md

 a detailled board with advanced filters.
 Furthermore, many analytics on the users are not available.
 So the two tools may be needed according to your needs.

-Logs and data can be exported via mysql to a spreadsheet like [LibreOffice] or another specialized statistic tool, where many statistics can be calculated.
+Logs and data can be exported as a spreadsheet.
+All the viewers hits are stored in the database and can be exported via sql to a spreadsheet like [LibreOffice] or another specialized statistic tool, where many statistics can be calculated.

 Of course, you must respect privacy of users and visitors.

-This module is a direct upgrade of the plugin [Statistics for Omeka Classic].
+This module is a direct upgrade of the plugin [Statistics for Omeka Classic], with many improvments.

 Installation